 Check below for an example of a Circle of Fifths, a tool of huge importance when studying harmony.

-The Circle of Fifths is an amazing tool that tells us a lot of important information about every key, major or minor.
+The Circle of Fifths is an amazing tool that tells us a lot of important information about every key, major or minor (learn how to find the key here).

 Start with C Major at the top, which does not have any accidentals.
 Each time you move clockwise, you move up a perfect fifth and add a sharp.